February 8, 2022 Election

 Health, Safety & Security

-- Upgrades to deteriorating plumbing, heating and ventilation systems to maintain clean air and safe water
+- Maintenance to deteriorating plumbing, heating and ventilation systems for clean air and safe water

-- Upgrades to aging roofs and buildings, seismic upgrades and earthquake safety
+- Maintenance to aging roofs and for buildings, seismic upgrades and earthquake safety

 - Improvements to school safety, security and fire alarm systems and 911 communications